estambolieva/design_and_analysis/README.md

    a.
 1st commit - randomized rSelect.
 Gets the i-th order statistics of an unosrted array

 4. week4: bfs.py
    a.
 1st commit - breadth-first search implemented.
+This implementation asks for a list of nodes and a list of edges.
 JPG with the two exaples tested with in ./week4/examples
+   b.
+2nd commit - bfs for shortest path for anundirected and weightless graph

+   bfs_path.py
+   a.
+1st commit - bfs implemented.
+This implementation asks for an adjecancy list representation of the graph.
+It tracks the path from s to a desired node in the graph. added example 3 JPG